sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Target Endpoint Label:

-: A specific endpoint label that refers to a target endpoint identifier used to identify a specific target endpoint (also referred to as TE label).
-In content-metadata, this label is called data source.
+: An endpoint label that identifies a specific target endpoint.